 Take a Dorset adventure in the 75th-anniversary year of Enid Blyton’s first Famous Five book by spotting squirrels on Brownsea Island, eating top-notch seafood, staying in cool hotels and visiting Instagrammable villages.

-Set in its own micro climate in a woodland valley, Abbotsbury Subtropical Gardens flourishes with rare and exotic plants from all over the world, including eucalyptus and banana plants.
+Set in its own micro climate in a woodland valley, the dreamy Abbotsbury Subtropical Gardens flourish with rare and exotic plants from all over the world, including eucalyptus and banana plants.
 Bring your dog along on a lead and admire blissful views of the Jurassic Coast from the top of Magnolia Avenue and ramble along palm tree-lined pathways.

 Get ready for a food-fuelled weekend on the 19th and 20th August in the charming seaside town of Lyme Regis.
 Cooked up by celebrity chef and Lyme Regis native, the two-day festival celebrates food producers from the South West and also features seafood supper clubs hosted by Hix and demos and masterclasses by foodie experts.

 For true Instagram perfection, head for Shaftesbury’s Gold Hill (AKA Hovis Hill) which is picture-perfect in any season but takes on a golden hue in the summer sun.
 Head along the Park Walk for views over the 12th-century market town and across Dorset’s Blackmore Vale.

 With a mix of habitats including woodland, heathland, lagoon and seaside, Brownsea Island, in the middle of Poole Harbour, is an ideal setting for wildlife like the red squirrel, sika deer, peacocks along with common lizards, dragonflies and butterflies in the summer months.
 And don't miss their open-air theatre performances from 26th July to 11th August.